 Any time I eat a piece of fruit, I try to supplement it with a small handful of raw almonds or walnuts.
 The healthy fat from the nuts slows down the absorption of sugar.

-In the meantime, the more nutritional knowledge we obtain, the better choices we can make.
+The more nutritional knowledge we obtain, the better choices we can make.
 Believe me, I enjoy a donut from Zaro’s as much as anyone, but donuts don’t help me function at my best.
 Period.

 Even though our body’s crave sugar early and often, it’s best for us to give it the nutrition it actually needs.
 If you eat something your body doesn’t need, it’ll eventually let you know.